 • Financial Need

-Scholarships with a financial need component require a completed FAFSA form on file with UW-Madison.
-Additionally, students are encouraged to include employment information and extenuating circumstances of note.
+Demonstrated financial need requires a completed FAFSA form on file with UW-Madison.
+Employment information and extenuating circumstances of note can be considered.

-Students who have overcome obstacles related to health, family, social, educational or economic disadvantages are encouraged to apply.
+Overcoming obstacles related to health, family, social, educational or other disadvantages.

-The committee considers volunteerism, service learning, field-work or internships that show civic responsibility and engagement.
+Volunteerism, service learning, civic engagement, field-work or internships that show civic responsibility and engagement in the betterment of community.
 Sustained involvement over time is highly valued.

 • Leadership

-Students with demonstrated leadership experiences with significant duties or accomplishments are encouraged to apply.
+Demonstrated leadership experiences with significant duties or accomplishments.